drvgautam/datumint/src/content/blog/02-astro-sphere-getting-started/index.md

 ---
-title: "Astro Sphere: Getting Started"
+title: "Astro Sphere: Getting Started with the blogging"
 summary: "You've downloaded and installed the project.
 Let's hit the ground running."
 date: "Mar 16 2024"
 draft: false